Suitability, Regulation Best Interest, and Form CRS

 • Disclosure of basis for suitability determination maintained in files

-• Organization and offering expenses capped at 15% of gross proceeds
+• Organization and offering expenses above 15% of gross proceeds are presumed unfair

-The 15% / 10% caps are the most frequently tested numbers in the DPP / unlisted REIT regime.
-Both caps are stated as percentages of gross proceeds raised.
+The 15% / 10% figures are the most frequently tested numbers in the DPP / unlisted REIT regime, but the exam can test them as rebuttable presumptions rather than absolute ceilings.

 Exam Tip: Gotchas

-• 15% cap = organization and offering expenses; 10% cap = total compensation to underwriters and affiliates.
-Both caps apply to publicly offered DPPs and unlisted REITs.
-Both are stated as percentages of gross proceeds.
+• 15% = organization/offering expenses; 10% = total underwriter and affiliate compensation.
+Both figures are stated as PRESUMPTIONS of unfairness, not hard caps, and both apply to publicly offered DPPs and unlisted REITs as percentages of gross proceeds.

 The research-analyst conduct rule (covered in the Collection-of-Data chapter) carries quiet-period restrictions that interact with execution and distribution.

-• Research analysts may NOT participate in road shows, pitches, or sales meetings for an investment banking transaction
+• Research analysts may NOT participate in road shows, pitches, or sales meetings for an investment banking transaction, and generally may not join issuer marketing efforts at all

 • Quiet periods around offerings: